ELEMENTS OF THEATRE AND LIVE ART PRODUCTION I

 A selection of essays and videos is available in the dedicate section of Moodle

-The topic of the oral presentation must be agreed upon in advance with the two professors, who assess the originality of the case study analyzed, the ability to use the specialized vocabulary learned, and specific references to the texts in the exam program.
-The oral exam lasts approximately 25 minutes.
+The exam consists of a joint oral presentation covering this program and the second part of the course led by Prof. Bettinello.
+The case study for the oral presentation must be agreed upon in advance with both professors, who will assess the originality of the analysis (50%), the ability to use specialized vocabulary (20%), and the inclusion of specific references to the texts in the exam program (30%).
+The oral exam lasts approximately 20 minutes.

 English